 Wasps (pelopaeus) build their houses using mud mixed with their saliva.
 They choose a warm and sage spot where they mud in their mandibles (jawbone), mixing it with the saliva.
-They mold and spread it on the spot to form a hollow cell.
-The inner walls of the cell is smoothened to create a series of other cells.
-Well-known for their evolutionary tactics, female wasps follow an ingenious ritual while building nests.
-The female wasps paralyze spiders through stings, which are then laid in the cells, forming ready food for the arriving eggs.
+These insects mold and spread it on the spot to form a hollow cell.
+The inner walls are smoothened to create a series of other cells.
+Well-known for their evolutionary tactics, female wasps follow a bizarre ritual that indicates their animal ingenuity in building nests.
+The female paralyzes spiders through stings, and then lay them in the cells to be ready food for the arriving larvae.
 The wasp lays her eggs inside the paralyzed spider and seals the cell mouth.

 Chalicodoma: Mortar Building Bees

 Chalicodoma build houses similar to those of wasps.
 The common locations for building houses are old walls and rocks.
 Unlike wasps, they use a harder and sturdier form of cement prepared from chalky clay mixed with sand and hardened with saliva.
 The houses are made facing southwards.

 The female bees collect the cement in their jawline and lay it on the wall to create a round structure.
 Then, grains of sand and girth are added to the outer surface which roughens the exterior while the interior is smoothed.
 When the construction is partly complete the bees collect honey from flowers and mix it with the pollen grains to form a cake.
 This is used as fodder for the coming offspring.
 The structure is completed with the making of the lid.
 To protect the whole structure, the bee puts a layer of cement mixed with saliva.
 This keeps it waterproof and lowers the probability of overheating.